Graphic Packaging (GPK) Stock Sinks As Market Gains: What You Should Know

-Wall Street will be looking for positivity from Graphic Packaging as it approaches its next earnings report date.
-This is expected to be August 1, 2023.
+Investors will be hoping for strength from Graphic Packaging as it approaches its next earnings release, which is expected to be August 1, 2023.
 In that report, analysts expect Graphic Packaging to post earnings of $0.76 per share.
 This would mark year-over-year growth of 26.67%.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $2.49 billion, up 5.54% from the year-ago period.

 Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $3 per share and revenue of $9.95 billion.
 These totals would mark changes of +28.76% and +5.37%, respectively, from last year.

-Investors might also notice recent changes to analyst estimates for Graphic Packaging.
-These revisions help to show the ever-changing nature of near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Any recent changes to analyst estimates for Graphic Packaging should also be noted by investors.
+Recent revisions tend to reflect the latest near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
 Over the past month, the Zacks Consensus EPS estimate has moved 0.94% lower.
-Graphic Packaging is currently sporting a Zacks Rank of #5 (Strong Sell).
+Graphic Packaging currently has a Zacks Rank of #5 (Strong Sell).

-In terms of valuation, Graphic Packaging is currently trading at a Forward P/E ratio of 8.03.
-For comparison, its industry has an average Forward P/E of 13.17, which means Graphic Packaging is trading at a discount to the group.
+Valuation is also important, so investors should note that Graphic Packaging has a Forward P/E ratio of 8.08 right now.
+This represents a discount compared to its industry's average Forward P/E of 13.31.

-Meanwhile, GPK's PEG ratio is currently 0.32.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Containers - Paper and Packaging was holding an average PEG ratio of 2 at yesterday's closing price.
+Also, we should mention that GPK has a PEG ratio of 0.32.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+GPK's industry had an average PEG ratio of 2.03 as of yesterday's close.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.